enzanki-ars/tutorials/_posts/2016-11-20-openpgp-intro.md

 ## How Public Key Cryptography works

-Kahn Academy has a very good tutorial on the details and mathematics behind [cryptography in general](https://www.khanacademy.org/computing/computer-science/cryptography) and [public key cryptography](https://www.khanacademy.org/computing/computer-science/cryptography#modern-crypt).
+Khan Academy has a very good tutorial on the details and mathematics behind [cryptography in general](https://www.khanacademy.org/computing/computer-science/cryptography) and [public key cryptography](https://www.khanacademy.org/computing/computer-science/cryptography#modern-crypt).